LSSTDESC/lsstdesc-diffsky/docs/source/index.rst

 to the simulated halo.
 Each galaxy has an associated parametrized star-formation history.
 The code then uses the `DSPS package <https://dsps.readthedocs.io/en/latest/>`__. to generate SEDs for each galaxy, based on the star-formation history parameters.
+The source code is publicly available  `on GitHub <https://github.com/LSSTDESC/lsstdesc-diffsky/>`__.

 User Guide
 ----------